runtimeverification/evm-semantics/krypto.md

 -   `ECDSARecover` takes a 32-character byte string of a message, v, r, s of the signed message and returns the 64-character public key used to sign the message.
     See [this StackOverflow post](https://ethereum.stackexchange.com/questions/15766/what-does-v-r-s-in-eth-gettransactionbyhash-mean) for some information about v, r, and s.

+In all functions above, input `String` is interpreted as byte array, e.g. it is NOT hex-encoded.

 ```k
     syntax String ::= Keccak256 ( String )                            [function, hook(KRYPTO.keccak256)]
                     | ECDSARecover ( String , Int , String , String ) [function, hook(KRYPTO.ecdsaRecover)]